aakers24/THM/Paths/SOC1/SOC1.md

 ### DFIR Introduction

-* Digital Forensics and Incident Reponse (DFIR) is an essential part of Cybersecurity because there will always be a threat of an attack succeeding and therefore preparation for such an event must always be maintained; in the event of any sort of successful attack that isn't stopped by primary defenses, the defenders need to be technically and mentally prepared.
+* Digital Forensics and Incident Response (DFIR) is an essential part of Cybersecurity because there will always be a threat of an attack succeeding and therefore preparation for such an event must always be maintained; in the event of any sort of successful attack that isn't stopped by primary defenses, the defenders need to be technically and mentally prepared.

     * DFIR practices include collection of digital forensic artifacts for purposes including identifying evidence of the attack, determining the extent to which the assets/environment have been compromised, and restoring the environment to a fully secure and functional state as it was before the event.